Team-BHP > Road Safety

 Good point.
 An emergency stop should be possible at any speed, at least in a straight line, shouldn't it?
 Mind you, stopping distances, even in a car equipped with abbreviations, are much further than most people think.

-Thad E Ginathom is offline (8) Thanks
+Thad E Ginathom is online now (8) Thanks

 Old 12th October 2022, 22:50 #36477